barbajs/barba/source/docs/getstarted/markup/index.md

 ### Container

 The container defines **a section in which content is updated automatically** when you navigate between your pages.
 Beware, everything inside of this container **will be updated by Barba**: you can put your `<footer>` safely here.
 It is mainly defined on the `<main>` tag, but you can add it on a `div` or `section` for example.

+> Beware, Barba appends the container to the wrapper, so it will always end up at the bottom and if you have more DOM elements in there, they will be bumped up.

 ### Namespace